Kuluulu/vienna/README.md

 Create an ``analysis.py`` python file that imports the World Bank data and plots it.
 Run this using ``python analysis.py``.
 Files are written to an ``output`` folder.

+### 4. Discussion

+Write ``discussion.md`` and convert Markdown file into PDF using the VS Code extension "Markdown PDF".